algosup/2024-2025-project-1-fpga-team-8/Documents/functional_specifications/functional_specifications.md

 ### 4.2 Copyright

-Frogger is owned by Konami.
-This means that we aren't allowed to use the same code and assets as the original game.
+Frogger is owned by Konami, meaning we are not permitted to use the same code, assets, or trademarked elements from the original game.
+However, gameplay mechanics themselves are not protected by copyright, and can only be patented, which is rare in the case of gameplay.
-This will not be an issue as we are creating our own software and our assets are inspired but not copied from the original game.
+Since we are creating our own software and using assets that are inspired by, but not copied from, the original Frogger game, there are no legal issues related to the development of this project.
+The name “Frogger” and any specific trademarks related to it will not be used in our project.

 ### 4.3 Budget considerations